Michigan 4-H receives $20,000 grant to encourage agriscience exploration

 Michigan 4-H is seeking teens (ages 13-19) to help implement this project by teaching the lesson in their local community.
 Training for teen volunteers will be provided during the 4-H Teen Leaders in Action Workshop held Feb.
 23-24, 2019, at 4-H's Kettunen Center in Tustin, Michigan.
 Registration for this training is $45 and includes overnight lodging, meals and all workshop materials.
 Through this project, 4-H teen leaders will have the opportunity to grow their leadership and communication skills, engage in finding solutions to local and global food security issues, and explore career opportunities in science and agriculture.

-The demand for skilled labor in the agriculture career sector is increasing with pressures of a growing world population of nine billion people by 2015, creating a need for increased food production.
-As fewer young people enter the agriculture sector of the workforce, the average age of America’s farmers has increased for the past 30 years to its all-time high of 57 years old.
+The project is intended to engage youth in scientific exploration that will allow them to increase their skills in critical thinking, decision making and problem solving.
+The activity provides an opportunity to explore how an interest in science could lead to a related career in agriculture.
+The demand for skilled labor in the agriculture career sector is increasing with pressures of a growing world population, creating a need for increased food production.
+As fewer young people enter the agriculture sector of the workforce, the average age of America’s farmers has increased for the past 30 years to its all-time high of 58 years old.